Emergent non-trivial lattices for topological insulators: Proposed experimental realization

-For experimental realization, one should start with a band insulator for the $\downarrow$-fermions and half-filling for the $\uparrow$-fermions trapped in a square lattice where the inter-species interaction is weak.
-Then by adiabatically increasing the scattering length in the attractive regime via Feshbach resonance one can reach the regime of dynamical Lieb lattice.
-As one gets to the region with $\Delta \approx 0$, dynamical Lieb lattice is created due to the checkerboard structure of the composites.
-The experimental signature of such lattice can be detected by time-of-flight experiments where the $\uparrow$-fermions will show four peaks corresponding to the structure factor of the checkerboard lattice, whereas the $\downarrow$-fermions will show additional peaks corresponding to the orbital nature of the dynamical fermions in the Lieb lattice.
-Due to the appearance of the \textit{CH1} over a wide range of lattice depths and scattering lengths, as shown in Fig.\ref{fig1}a, it is indicative that this result is stable under small changes of parameters.
-Regarding the relevant atomic species for such experiments, one such choice could be Fermionic ${}^6$Li species in the two lowest energy states with broad Feshbach resonance for the interaction strength $\alpha=a_s/a=-0.6$.
-For a lattice constant of $a=500$nm, the coresponding scattering length is in the order of $a_s \sim -300$nm.
-This is already achieved in Lithium mixtures in Refs. \cite{Salomon, Grimm}.
-The other optioon is a mass-imbalanced mixture.
+Regarding the relevant atomic species for such experiments, one such choice could be fermionic ${}^6$Li species or fermionic ${}^{40}$K. For a lattice constant of $a=500$nm, the corresponding scattering length is on the order of $a_s \sim -300$nm.
+This is already achieved in Lithium mixtures in Refs.\cite{Salomon, Grimm, ketterle} and fermionic Potassium mixtures in Refs. \cite{Jin}.
+The other option is a mass-imbalanced mixture.
 In such case the effective scattering length is scaled and $\alpha \approx (a_s/a)(1+m_{\downarrow}/2m_{\uparrow})$ for the same parameters as used in the case of equal mass.
-Thus, if one traps ${}^{40}$K in the weaker lattice of $V_0=4E_{\rm R\downarrow} $ ($\downarrow$-fermions) and ${}^6$Li in the stiffer lattice of $V_1=30E_{\rm R\uparrow}$, then the topologically protected phase for a scattering length of $a_s$ (KLi) $\approx -80$nm can be achieved.
-Such a strongly attractive scattering length can be experimentally realized using the narrow Feshbach resonance for ${}^{40}$K-${}^6$Li mixture by tuning the magnetic field at the mili-Gauss accuracy \cite{pietro}.
+Thus, if one traps ${}^{40}$K in the weaker lattice of $V_0=4E_{\rm R\downarrow} $ ($\downarrow$-fermions) and ${}^6$Li in the stiffer lattice of $V_1=20E_{\rm R\uparrow}$, then the Lieb lattice phase can be obtained for a scattering length of $a_s$ (KLi) $\approx -80$nm.
+Such a strongly attractive scattering length can be experimentally realized using the narrow Feshbach resonance for ${}^{40}$K-${}^6$Li mixture by tuning the magnetic field at the milli-Gauss accuracy \cite{pietro}. {The possible temperature range to achieve Lieb lattice structure is determined by the bandwidth of the excess mobile fermions.
+For a scattering length of $a_s/a \sim -0.5$, Lieb lattice phase is achievable as long as the temperature is lower than $J_{01} \sim 0.1E_R$.
+For Lithium mixtures this translates to a temperature scale of $\sim 100$nK and for Potassium-Lithium mixtures the corresponding temperature is $\sim 20$nK.}